If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 Look, the new evidence that we all have heard and read about, there's motions before the court to reopen evidence in the hearings that the judge has just completed on the recusal.

-I'm not alleged uh certainly stating that it's true, but if there are allegations of perjury, uh that is a different uh ball game altogether.
+I'm not certainly stating that it's true, but if there are allegations of perjury, that is a different ballgame altogether.

-You gotta remember on the RICO side and and being the conservative I am and having handled a RICO case, both uh in pimping and multi state theft, these were traditional cases and it's an unbroken chain to get a pro a successful prosecution.
+You've got to remember on the RICO side, and being the conservative as I am and having handled the RICO case, both in pimping and multi-state theft, these were traditional cases, and it's an unbroken chain to get a successful prosecution.

-Uh when I was a legislator, I passed the last RICO bill and uh because I was familiar with this uh area, and we never intended, and I signed an affidavit of that effect for the RICO statute to be utilized w uh in in a political arena.
+And we never intended, and I signed an affidavit to that effect, for the RICO statute to be utilized in a political arena.

 That's not to say you can't charge.

-It's simpler, it's quicker, but it is not as headline grabbing is this uh nefarious uh RICO uh uh uh uh uh allegation that this is some uh octopus extending around the country unbroken, all working in concert and all knowing that what they were doing is wrong and violative of the law.
+It's simpler, it's quicker, but it is not as headline-grabbing as this nefarious RICO allegation that this is some octopus extending around the country, unbroken, all working in concert and all knowing that what they were doing is wrong and violative of the law.

 I'm skeptical of that.

-Well, wasn't there sworn testimony in this case and this analysis of Fonnie Willis and and the ethics case uh contradicting both her and a boyfriend's uh statements about when the nature of when this relationship began?
+Well, wasn't there sworn testimony in this case and this analysis of Fonnie Willis and the ethics case contradicting both her and her boyfriend's statements about when the nature of when this relationship began?

-Uh wasn't there also other uh evidence, perhaps circumstantial, uh phone records, etc., texts, emails that show the a very different tell a diff very different story than what they testified under oath to?
+Wasn't there also other evidence, perhaps circumstantial, phone records, et cetera, text emails that show a very different, tell a very different story than what they testified under oath to?

 Isn't the judge that we learned this in his hearings?

-Well, well, let me let me put pursue this a little further with you based on what we know, the testimony, for example, of Fonnie Willis's friend that said that the relationship started in 2019.
+Well, let me pursue this a little further with you based on what we know, the testimony, for example, of Bonnie Willis's friend that said that their relationship started in 2019.

-Uh and then of course, that then you've got emails and text messages and phone calls and you know, loc locations and and very specific times and places, don't you?
+And then, of course, then you've got emails and text messages and phone calls and locations and very specific times and places, don't you?

 I thought that all came out.

-Well, well, I let me say to to just to put another side to this, you know, so each each one of those, all that testimony, if they had someone to impeach it, doesn't mean it was right, but that they they had a counter to it.
+Well, let me say, to just put another side to this, each one of those, all that testimony, if they had someone to impeach it, doesn't mean it was right, but that they had a counter to it.

 And as to the phone records, the issue is whether there was a true expert who testified and could make that admissible before the court.

-That's gonna be up to the judge as well.
+That's going to be up to the judge as well.

-I think what we could say about this case is Sean that it has gone from looking like a pretty pretty significant serious case to being one that's slowly chipping away, fading away, and and becoming uh sort of obfuscated through outside uh situations that no one expected when it came down last spring.
+I think what we could say about this case is, Sean, that it has gone from looking like a pretty significant, serious case to being one that's slowly chipping away, fading away, and becoming sort of obfuscated through outside situations that no one expected when it came down last spring.

-So it this this is a certainly a different situation than anyone expected when we first saw uh the indictment.
+So this is certainly a different situation than anyone expected when we first saw the indictment.

-Let me just very quickly that uh that there is ample evidence before the court to uh order her uh either a recusal or dismissal from the matter.
+Let me just very quickly that there is ample evidence before the court to order her either a recusal or dismissal from the matter.

-Being a politician, I guess both of us I'm still skeptical that the judge might do so, but I think the credibility uh as you go forward if she is not recused is in tatters.
+Being a politician, I guess both of us, I'm still skeptical that the judge might do so, but I think the credibility as you go forward, if she is not recused, is in tatters.

 Wouldn't that be the fair thing to do?

-What about all these people, if you don't mind me asking you, Chuck?
+What about all these people, if you don't mind me asking you, Chuck, what about all these people that made plea deals in this case?

 What about those people?

-And and you know this and Matt, you know this.
+And you know this, and Matt, you know this.

-Sometimes people make a plea deal because they they've got away their options here.
+Sometimes people make a plea deal because they've got to weigh their options here.

-Do those cases now as a matter of of justice have to be reopened?
+Do those cases now as a matter of justice have to be reopened?

 However, having said that, Sean, your point is well taken.